HR-CMGT/Javascript-Machine-Learning/README.md

 ### Neural Networks

+[BrainJS](https://github.com/BrainJS/brain.js) is a library that allows you to instantiate a Neural Network, train it and run a classification in just a few lines of code.

 - [Using a Neural Network in Javascript with BrainJS](https://github.com/BrainJS/brain.js)
 - [Using Tensorflow for Javascript](https://js.tensorflow.org) and [Try it in your browser](https://codepen.io/pen?&editors=1011)
 - [Hello World in Tensorflow.JS](https://dev.to/notwaldorf/hello-tensorflow-2lc5)